-- Keep an appropriate hazardous waste label on all chemical waste containers.
-Hazardous waste labels are available free-of-charge by contacting EHS. - Keep all chemical waste in an appropriate container and closed at all times. - Keep an area of the laboratory or other points of waste generation designated for chemical waste only, and label utilizing Chemical Waste Satellite Accumulation Area. - Complete the EHS\SOP310 Regulated Waste for Generator on the EHS website. - For disposal of various aqueous buffers and empty containers please refer to the UCF Waste Disposal Procedures. - Do not relocate hazardous waste containers from area of original waste generation.
+• Keep an appropriate hazardous waste label on all chemical waste containers.
+Hazardous waste labels are available free-of-charge by contacting EHS.

+- o Keep all chemical waste in an appropriate container and closed at all times. - Keep an area of the laboratory or other points of waste generation designated for chemical waste only, and label utilizing Chemical Waste Satellite Accumulation Area. - o Complete the Chemical Waste Collection Request Form on the EHS website. - For disposal of various aqueous buffers and empty containers please refer to the UCF Waste Disposal Procedures. - Do not relocate hazardous waste containers from area of original waste generation.

-Disposal of Compressed Gas Cylinders
+7. Disposal of Compressed Gas Cylinders